 Many of the bands listed are indisputably Punk Bands: Sex Pistols, Dead Kennedys, Angelic Upstarts, (and though some morons dispute this) The Clash.
 The grey area usually lies with crossover artists and punk offshoots such as New Wave, Goth and Industrial.
 So I'll address them briefly.

-PRE-PUNK BANDS - For the sake of history, I will be eventually be listing a number of pre-punk bands who have influenced punk in a big way: The Velvet Underground, MC5, Stooges, New York Dolls, Modern Lovers, a handful of 60s garage punk, Beefheart, some Krautrockers, pub rock, the Cleveland bands of the early 70s, and so on.
+PRE-PUNK BANDS - For the sake of history, I will be (eventually, but don't hold your breath) be listing a number of pre-punk bands who have influenced punk in a big way: The Velvet Underground, MC5, Stooges, New York Dolls, Modern Lovers, a handful of 60s garage punk, Beefheart, some Krautrockers, pub rock, the Cleveland bands of the early 70s, and so on.
 Can't be arsed with Bowie, Kraftwerk, Hawkwind or Roxy Music, though I'll acknowledge their influence.

 METAL/CROSSOVER - Suicidal Tendencies, a punk/thrash combo will be included; Sepultura and Slayer will not - too metal.
 Bands like Napalm Death are an entirely different genre, although I might include early Napalm Death if I ever get around to it.

 ACTS WHO LEFT PUNK BEHIND - Given that a fair few of the bands have changed direction considerably or had only a brief connection with anything punk, I have only listed what I consider to be "relevant" releases.
 Elvis Costello's early work is punky enough for me, his latter work is another matter.
 Television Personalities stopped playing punk in the early 80s and have issued many, many records since.
 The same goes for Joe Jackson and Vic Godard (minus Subway Sect).
-To list millions of records that fall out of the scope of this work would be pointless and, for me at least, boring.
+To list millions of records that fall out of the scope of this site would be pointless and, for me at least, boring.
 To be fair, I have pointed out in the general text where these conditions apply.
-And just to be inconsistent, I've unashamedly listed full discographies for a few bands who moved away from punk, such as The Stranglers or XTC, because I like them more than Joe Jackson, but I've decided in these cases not to add links to individual records recorded after 1990.

 MOD/POWER POP - The Jam, The Vapors and The Chords were the punky face of neo-mod and will eventually be addressed; The Circles and Squire weren't, and won't.
 "Skinny tie" bands have no place here, although some of the better "power pop" groups do: this is a personal choice.